omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[Parsec CoffeeScript|https://github.com/fab13n/parsec-coffee-script]] CS based on parser combinators.
 The project's aim is to add static metaprogramming (i.e. macros + syntax extensibility) to Coffee Script (CS), similar to how Metalua adds such features to Lua.
 The resulting compiler, once merged with the official compiler, should be usable as a drop-in replacement for it.
 * [[Contracts.coffee|https://github.com/disnet/contracts.coffee]] A dialect of CoffeeScript that adds built-in support for contracts.
 * [[Uberscript|https://github.com/jstrachan/coffee-script/blob/master/TypeAnnotations.md]], a CoffeeScript fork that adds type annotations which are compiled to Google closure compiler type annotation comments.
+* [[ToffeeScript|https://github.com/jiangmiao/toffee-script]] A dialect of CoffeeScript that support Asynchronous Syntax, Symbol and Regexp operator =~

 ###### Friends (philosophically related)